 This volume delves into the way conventional deterrence operates between nuclear-armed states in the third nuclear age.
 Unlike the first and second ages the advent of this new age has witnessed greater strain on the principles of mutual vulnerability and survivability that may result in increased risks of advertent or inadvertent escalation and horizontal nuclear proliferation.

-• What purpose and scope do the conventional military instrument have in a state’s overall military strategy versus other nuclear-armed states?
+- What purpose and scope does the conventional military instrument have in a state’s overall military strategy versus other nuclear-armed states?

-With insights on military crises that have witnessed participation from nuclear-armed states like the US, Russia, China, Pakistan, and India this book will especially be of interest to scholars and researchers working in the areas of security and deterrence studies, defense and strategic studies, peace and conflict studies, and foreign policy.
+With insights on military crises that have witnessed participation from nuclear-armed states like the United States, Russia, China, Pakistan, and India this book will especially be of interest to scholars and researchers working in the areas of security and deterrence studies, defence and strategic studies, peace and conflict studies, and foreign policy.
 It will also appeal to policymakers, career bureaucrats, security and defense practitioners, and professionals working with think tanks and embassies.